Anhad928/WorkflowScrape/README.md

-# 🚀 ScrapeFlow: A Full Stack SaaS Course
+# 🚀 Workflow Scrape: A Full Stack SaaS Project in Next.js

 Build a modern **workflow-based** web scraping SaaS with **Next.js**, **React**, **TypeScript**, **React Flow**, **Prisma**, and **React Query**.
 This project/course walks you through setting up authentication, crafting a workflow editor, connecting to databases, and ultimately providing a robust scraping automation platform for end users.